cloak-dev/docs/index.md

 ## Developers

-If you want to learn more about how cloak is built, or want to add support for another chat application, see the [developer guide](developer-guide.md).
+If you want to learn more about how cloak is built, contribute to it by e.g adding support for another chat application, see the [developer guide](developer-guide.md).

 ## FAQ